junxit/us-congress-bills-111/bill.md

   - **(3)** in section 30305 by inserting “or law” after “admiralty”;
   - **(4)** in section 30306, by inserting “or law” after “admiralty”;
   - **(5)** by striking section 30307; and
-  - **(6)** in the table of sections at the beginning of such chapter, by striking the item relating to sections 30307.
+  - **(6)** in the analysis at the beginning of such chapter, by striking the item relating to section 30307.
 - **(b)** *Application* The amendments made by subsection (a) shall apply to all claims arising from events or activities occurring on or after April 19, 2010, including such claims pending on or before the date of enactment of this Act.

 ## § 10.
 Jones Act